 How Porn Affects Relationships

-Pornography can significantly impact romantic relationships, often damaging trust, communication, and intimacy.
-While some view it as harmless entertainment, it often creates unrealistic expectations, leads to insecurity, and can escalate into addiction, diverting attention from partners and other priorities.
+Pornography can impact relationships, often damaging trust, communication, and intimacy.
+While some view it as harmless entertainment, it often creates unrealistic expectations, leads to insecurity, and can escalate into addiction.
 This article explores the effects of pornography on relationships and offers strategies for addressing its challenges.

 Trust and Communication